SciRuby/sciruby.com/source/_posts/2017-09-01-gsoc-2017-data-visualization-using-daru-view.markdown

   * daru-view joins functionalities of independent or incompatible interfaces of different gems.

+  * `daru-view` have [`Plot`](https://github.com/Shekharrajak/daru-view/blob/master/lib/daru/view/plot.rb) and [`Table`](https://github.com/Shekharrajak/daru-view/blob/master/lib/daru/view/table.rb) class, which are using a [adapter](https://github.com/Shekharrajak/daru-view/tree/master/lib/daru/view/adapters) when adapter(library to be used for plotting) is set for `Plot`, `Table` instance.

 * **Why Composite design pattern:**

   * To define common objects and use it for defining composite objects.

+  * In `daru-view` we try to write common functions in a module and include it whenever needed.

 ## Implementation